dxxmsdxy/prompt/README.md

 ### LLMs: The new web interface.

+Let's start again, from the beginning.

 Simply and explicitly express how LLMs should present a page's content.

-Browser-native AI, plugins, and web APIs can all target a simple primitive.
+Browsers, plugins, and web APIs can tareget a simple primitive.

 ### Examples: